 The Leader Award, sponsored by BP, will be awarded to the woman leading over 100 employees, taking part in the strategic direction for a business and operating in a senior technology role within her organisation.

 Nominations are open, and can be submitted until 2 October 2017.
-Winner will be announced during a ceremony on 8 February 2018 at the London Hilton on Park Lane.
+Winners will be announced during a ceremony on 8 February 2018 at the London Hilton on Park Lane.

 In this guest post Jess Wade from Imperial College London describes her experience at an event designed to encourage millennials to pursue careers in science, technology, engineering and maths (Stem).